Samsung QLED TV: A complete guide to Samsung’s 2020 TVs

 - QE43Q60R − £699

-We made a point of noting in our review of the QE49Q60R that while it lacks the full array backlit panel and brightness of its QLED brethren, it puts in a respectable and at times impressive with its colourful picture, slick interface and array of features.
+We made a point of noting in our review that while it lacks the full array backlit panel and brightness of its QLED brethren, it puts in an impressive performance with its colourful picture, slick interface and array of features.

 Samsung TV 2019 − UHD 4K TVs